 Meet my flock of delightful bantams.
-I added the girls two at a time in the order shown below.
+I added the girls two at a time then three at a time then two single girls then five in the order shown below.
 If you would like to see how my flock evolved from my start of chicken keeping to my current flock you can read “The history of my flock part one” and “The history of my flock part two“, which is more recent.

 Honey is on the left and Amber on the right.
 These girls are bantam vorwerks and were my first bantams.
 Amber was third in the pecking order and Honey was fourth.